MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 - [Get-MgServicePrincipal](/powershell/module/microsoft.graph.applications/get-mgserviceprincipal)
 - [New-MgServicePrincipalAppRoleAssignment](/powershell/module/microsoft.graph.applications/new-mgserviceprincipalapproleassignment)

-#### What to do if the Office 365 Exchange Online resource is not available
+#### What to do if the Office 365 Exchange Online resource is not available in Azure AD

 If the following command returns no results: